-Personal computers, as I have mentioned elsewhere, can be democracy amplifiers in a very immediate and personal way.
+Personal computers can be democracy amplifiers in a very immediate and personal way.

 Federal Communications Commission (FCC), U.S.A.

 I was the paid editor and de facto wordsmith for a group that was in [some small] part responsible for making "personal computers" what they are today.
 In their vision, as I understood it, PCs would serve as a powerful tool that could help to level society's playing field and in many ways lessen, or make less powerful, the stranglehold of poverty, lack of education and class distinction.

 I believe network neutrality to be a required factor in a democratic, digital age.
 Its legal status should be rightly understood as inextricably related to freedom of speech, freedom of the press and the right to assemble.
 In every meaningful way it shares the attributes of those freedoms, which we champion and cherish.

 We should similarly protect network neutrality, and continue to educate ourselves and others to its importance.

 Submitted 8 January 2010 via forms at the FCC web site.
 Also see links to every FCC commissioner's contact info.